Asymptotic Linearity of Consumption Functions and Computational Efficiency: Proofs

-Therefore without loss of generality assume $\bar{c}(z)>0$ for all $z$ and $\hat{R}>0$.
-Then by Assumption \ref{asmp:R}, we have $\hat{R}\ge \delta>0$.
+When computing the expectation \eqref{eq:Ez}, we can divide it into the events $\hat{R}=0$ and $\hat{R}>0$.
+When $\hat{R}=0$, the integrand is zero.
+When $\hat{R}>0$, by Assumption \ref{asmp:R}, we have $\hat{R}\ge \delta>0$.
 By the definition of $\lambda_n$ and the monotonicity of consumption functions established in \cite{MaStachurskiToda2020JET}, it follows from the definition of $\lambda_n$ in \eqref{eq:lambdan} that